Configuration

 # Custom script

-build: npm run build:productionThe build command is required when using kind: static.
-Deployments
+build: npm run build:productionThe build command is required for static apps and most dynamic apps,

 out